 What about vaping?
 Does that make people more susceptible to coronavirus?

 Thanavala studies the effects of vaping; she and her colleagues recently suggested through research that Vitamin E acetate caused lung damage in vapers.
 She points out that in mice, smoke and second-hand smoke cause inflammation and suppress immune response.
-And while the data is still emerging, she said that in preclinical studies in mice, “regular vaping does alter the ability of the animal to respond to infection.”
+And while the data is still emerging, she said that among mice, “regular vaping does alter the ability of the animal to respond to infection.”
 Again, we’re talking about lungs being generally compromised, apart from any specific vulnerabilities to COVID-19.
-But, she said, “It would not be a far stretch to say that vaping in general, and vaping with THC may compromise the ability of the lungs to deal with infection.”
+But, she said, “It would not be a far stretch to say that vaping in general, and vaping with THC may attack the ability of the lungs to deal with infection.”

 Is there anything specific I can do as a smoker or vaper to make sure I’ll avoid infection?